scalawithcats/scala-with-cats/src/pages/applicatives/parallel.md

 <div class="solution">
-`List` does have a `Parallel` instance, and it zips the `List` insted of creating the cartesian product.
+`List` does have a `Parallel` instance, and it zips the `List` instead of creating the cartesian product.

 We can see by writing a little bit of code.